 S: That’s it, and I think you need to allow yourself to have that buzz and excitement and just love it; just let yourself be part of it.
 I feel like some musicians think you need to act really aloof or stand-offish, and I just think, just enjoy yourself!
 Let loose and be yourself.
 Your façade is always going to get found out.

-V: Well I’m sure for a lot of people on that tour, it was their first experience of a gig that massive… constant stadiums!
-I always thought it was particularly special that you and Dan (the 1D guitarist) had known each other since you were teenagers, went to college together in Devon, then both went to the same university in London and then ended up on this huge tour together.
+V: Well I’m sure for a lot of people on that tour, it was their first experience of a gig of that scale… constant stadiums!
+I always thought it was particularly special that you and Dan Richards (the 1D guitarist) had known each other since you were teenagers, went to college together in Devon, then both went to the same university in London and then ended up on this huge tour together.

-S: Yeah, it was mad, because we’re from such a small place – it’s not a music hub by any means.
+S: Yeah, it was mad, because we’re from such a small place — it’s not a music hub by any means.
 I remember seeing him when I parked up at the auditions.
-There we were, both auditioning and it was crazy.
+There we were, both auditioning, and it was crazy.
 I did a masterclass tour last week and I was saying to the students in the schools, “you’re making your contacts now.
 You might not think it, but it’s already begun.”
 You never know what’s going to happen in the future and who you’re going to end up working with.

 S: I felt the same, there was never a day that I wanted to book a flight home.
 It’s being away from your friends and family that’s the hardest bit about touring.
-I like to think that we’re not really being paid to play music, were being paid to be away from home.
+I like to think that we’re not really being paid to play music, we’re being paid to be away from home.

-S: Yeah, its a 24 hour job.
-You could be working any time, getting up at 4am for a flight every day of the week.
+S: Yeah, its a 24-hour job.
+You could be working any time, getting up at 4 am for a flight every day of the week.
 That’s the unique thing about our job.
-The actual music part is amazing, but everything else… isn’t necessarily not fun, but there can be times where it can be full on.
+The actual music part is amazing, but everything else… isn’t necessarily not fun, but there can be times where it can be full-on.
 There can be times when you don’t know why you feel a bit upset on the road; you’re just run down.
 It gets everyone to some extent.
 Though this is the thing people don’t really talk about much; the fact it can be hard sometimes.